stefur/wib/README.md

 # wib - Wayland Idle Blocker

-wib prevents your user session from idling on Wayland, stopping screen blanking, locking, etc.
+wib prevents your user session from idling by disabling screen blanking, locking, and other idle behaviors - essentially providing a “presentation mode".

+It's usable with Wayland compositors implementing the *layer-shell* protocol.
-You can easily toggle the idle inhibition on/off using a signal.
-The inhibitors current state ("activated" or "deactivated") is printed so that you can easily integrate it with scripts or other tools.
+You can toggle the idle inhibition on/off using `SIGUSR1`.
+The current state ("activated" or "deactivated") is printed so that you can easily integrate it with scripts or other tools.

 ## Usage